amezin/create-or-update-pull-request-action/README.md

 ### `number`

-The number of the created/updated pull request
+The number of the created/updated pull request.

 ### `url`

-API URL of the created/updated pull request
+REST API URL of the created/updated pull request.

 ### `html_url`

-Browser URL of the created/updated pull request
+Browser URL of the created/updated pull request.